ABM & A-1 Logo Small

 Operating Principle

 Roller mills consist of a series of rollers that are mounted on a frame, spinning on bearings.
 The material to be processed is fed into the roller mill, and as the rollers rotate, they crush or grind the material into smaller particles.
+If the particles are inconsistent or large and need to be made very small, a series of rollers are used to step down the material bit-by-bit.

 Types of roller mills